|

 Rules

-An otherwise eligible Assistance Unit (AU) that has received an HA payment at any time on behalf of an eligible child, is not eligible for future HA payments during the established 12-month period, except under the following conditions:
+An otherwise eligible Assistance Unit (AU) that has received a Homeless Assistance (HA) payment at any time on behalf of an eligible child is not eligible for future HA payments during the established 12-month period, except under the following conditions:

 - There is a new caretaker relative who was not living with the AU at the time the payment was issued, AND